usamapervaiz/Eng_assignment/README.md

 <br>

-Line-Line Intersection: <br>
+<b> Line-Line Intersection:</b> <br>

-<b> Bezier Curve:</b>

 A linear Bezier curve can describe how far B(t) is from P0 to P1.
 Example given below: <br>

 <img src="https://user-images.githubusercontent.com/22897244/124962761-eb820080-e016-11eb-99a9-3b63da949421.png" width="400">
 <br>

-We cab define L1 and L2 in terms of Bezier parameters (detailed mathematics in jupyter notebook.
+We can define any two lines intersection in terms of Bezier parameters (detailed mathematics in jupyter notebook).